CERC-AAI/Robin/README.md

 ### Acknowledgements
-We would like to thank Hessian AI for providing us with free access to 8-16 A100 GPUs for a few weeks and to Florian and Patrick at Hessian AI for their free tech support.
+We would like to thank Hessian AI for providing us with free access to 8-16 A100 GPUs for a few weeks and to Florian and Patrick at Hessian AI for their support.

  <a style="" src=""><img style="" src="https://hessian.ai/wp-content/themes/hessianai/img/hessian-ai-logo.svg"></img></a>